Can I remortgage while in a Trust Deed / Sequestrated / DAS?

 So if you decide to remortgage, any current remortgage deals will be out of reach.
 There are lenders who specialise in remortgages for people with bad credit, however.
 This generally involves paying a higher rate of interest, or agreeing to other generally unfavourable terms when compared with a ‘standard’ remortgage.

 Scotland Debt Solutions can provide further advice on remortgaging whilst in a trust deed, sequestration, or DAS.
-We work from four offices around Scotland, and will arrange a free same-day meeting to discuss your situation.
+We work from five offices around Scotland, and will arrange a free same-day meeting to discuss your situation.